Making the move from PSTN to SIP Trunk: SIP Trunking explained

 Upgrading the PBX to an IP PBX

-Chances are that the trusted old PSTN lines are connected into another trusted old device, the hardware-based PBX.
-This device its inflexible, difficult to manage and often expensive to maintain.
-Technically it is possible to buy a gateway that allows the old PBX to talk to the SIP trunks.
-But why not upgrade to a modern IP PBX and leverage the flexibility and modern features IP telephony can bring.
+Chances are that the trusted old PSTN lines are connected into another old device, the hardware-based PBX system.
+This device is inflexible, difficult to manage and often expensive to maintain.
+Technically it is possible to buy a gateway that allows the old PBX to talk to the SIP Trunks.
+But why not upgrade to a modern IP PBX and leverage the flexibility and modern features IP telephony can bring to your business phone system.
 This allows you to take advantage of the cost savings, easy management, and productivity increases with full-scale Unified Communications that an IP PBX offers.
 You can choose from a hosted PBX, an appliance PBX, or a software-based PBX.

 This whitepaper explains the benefits of having a software based phone system.
 Why it makes sense to move away from proprietary solutions such as Nortel, Mitel, Avaya, Alcatel and Siemens, and from appliance based solutions that attempt to hide the underlying complexity, go straight to a REAL software based solution, running on a mainstream, commercially supported operating system.